stlpublicradio/weather-newsrooms-nicar25/README.md

 ### Last steps back at Github

-Head back to your Github code repository online (not your Codespace ... the actual repository page)
+Head back to your Github **repository tab** (not your Codespace)

 #### Store your Slack token as a "secret"

+We need to let your Github Action know the secret codes to talk to Slack.
+Github provides a secure vault where you can store these values safely, making them only available to your Actions.
+Note that for security reasons, you will _not_ be able to see these codes again once you save them here.
+So be sure they are safely somewhere else.
+(I keep them in my password manager.)

 - Pick: Settings > Secrets and varialbes > Actions > Repository Secrets > New Repository Secret